 Early in the morning, you’ll start the walk from Aguas Calientes to Machu Picchu, following the stone steps with your fellow travellers.
-Depending on your physical condition, it could take 1 to 2 hours.
-Look out for the beautiful sunrise, and have your camera ready!
+Depending on your physical condition or you have the option to take a bus according to the time of your entrance.

 Once you’ve entered the sacred site of Machu Picchu, our guide will conduct a 2-hour tour.
 You’ll get to see the Main Plaza, the Circular Tower, the Sacred Solar Clock, and the Royal Quarters, amongst other places of interest.
 After the tour, you’ll have some free time to explore, take pictures, or just walk around the sanctuary of Machu Picchu.

-As the day comes to an end, at around 6:00pm you’ll take the train from Aguas Calientes to Ollantaytambo, and then travel by bus to Cusco.
+As the day comes to an end, in the afternoon you’ll take the train from Aguas Calientes to Ollantaytambo, and then travel by bus to Cusco.